The Basics for New Christians

 This will depend on the number of leaders available and the demand for the group.
 Two leaders for a group of six; three or four leaders for a group of ten to 12.

-These are not essential, but it does help people to relax on arrival when handed, for example, a cup of coffee.
-As the group get to know one another, the leaders could prepare a simple meal or arrange a potluck supper.
+These are not essential, but it does help people to relax on arrival when offered, for example, a cup of coffee or decaf.
+As the attendees get to know one another, the leaders could prepare a simple meal or arrange a potluck supper.

 Bibles are needed, especially at the first meeting.
 Make sure you have enough of the same version for each person expected (perhaps they could be borrowed from the church).
 Members should be encouraged to buy a Bible, but it is best not to assume they own one.
-Bible reading notes should also be available (e.g., Come Alive to God), either as a gift from the church or for sale.
+(Even if they have one, it may be a translation that is difficult to read.)
+Bible reading notes should also be available, either as a gift from the church or for sale.
 Have some books available for sale or create a lending library by getting the group leaders to pool their own books.
-Remember to have short books that answer questions that any non-Christians in the group might be asking.
+Have short books that answer questions that non-Christians in the group might be asking.

 These can be given out each week, preferably at the end of the meeting.
 These may be helpful to group members if they want to go back to a particular issue on their own.